Craigharrison79/MS2-Quiz-Game/README.md

 ## Code

-[James Q Quick](https://www.youtube.com/watch?v=jfOv18lCMmw&t=363s) : help with many problems in the project.
+[James Q Quick](https://www.youtube.com/watch?v=jfOv18lCMmw&t=363s) : Referenced in the code.
+Help with many problems in the project.
 Did my best to rewrite code best I could using help from the codes below.

 [Dani Krossing](https://youtu.be/kPtS4vO42II) : Help with building and information about 404 page.